 When you’re building a data science project, you will use the monster library Pandas to handle and analyze your data 100 percent of the time.
-Pandas offer developers fast, efficient and optimized objects for data manipulation in various academic and industrial fields.
-Pandas also has a welcoming community for beginners for both data science and open source communities.
+Pandas offers developers fast, efficient and optimized objects for data manipulation in various academic and industrial fields.
+Pandas also has a welcoming community for beginners for both data science and open-source communities.

 Like many other tech fields, data science is constantly evolving, which means we’re seeing new research and developments every day.
 But sometimes, moving from research to practice is quite challenging.
 Luckily, PyTorch is a great package that helps developers move from theory and research to training and development with ease when it comes to machine learning research.

 Many data science projects require different levels of optimization and integration.
 In addition, data science’s underlying mathematics, such as linear algebra equations, differential equations and statistics, need high-level solutions provided by SciPy.
 SciPy enables developers from all levels to solve mathematical problems quickly and efficiently.

 Machine learning is an essential branch of data science, specifically predictive data analysis.
 Scikit-learn, an open-source, accessible and reusable package built on NumPy, SciPy and Matplotlib.
 Scikit-learn offers a lot of functionality for various basic machine learning algorithms, like regression, classification and clustering.